steventhan/portfolio-manager/README.md

 * :+1: or :ok_hand: or :bowtie: or :fist: working code
 * :recycle: major refactoring
-* :black-nib: documentation, style edits, and logistics
+* :black_nib: documentation, style edits, and logistics
 * :exclamation: or :warning: or :construction: work in progress, broken or unfinished, untested code
 * :thought_balloon: brainstorming or "There may be a better way to do this."
 * :trollface: "I like my way better"